-1. Vermi-Composting (with Worms).
-(Grades 3-7)Compost sample and poster that explains how to compost with worms .Must include report may include one or more of the following areas: bins for vermi-composting, feeding and care, moisture requirements, harvesting compost.
+- 1. Vermi Composting (with Worms) (grades 3-7).
+Compost sample and poster that explains how to compost with worms.
+Must include report (1 page) for one or more of the following areas: bins for vermi composting, feeding and care, moisture requirements, harvesting compost.
 Poster must be on 14" x 22" poster board and must include a photograph of your compost bin.
-One pint of compost (worm castings) in a sandwich-size zip-lock bag or pint jar with lid must be included.

-2. Exploring Streams and Lakes Poster (Grades 3-7) Poster (14" x 22") with photos showing a stream, lake or pond you have visited.
+One pint of compost (worm castings) in a sandwich-size zip-lock bag or pint jar with lid must be included. - 2.
+Exploring Streams and Lakes Poster (grades 3-7).
+Poster (14" x 22") with photos showing a stream, lake or pond you have visited.
 Photos should show things like shorelines or creek banks, appearance of the water, condition of vegetation on the shore or banks, and problem areas such as erosion, trash or obvious pollution.
-For more ideas read Lit. #19"Water Quality of Streams and Lakes" Related report form is #20.
+For more ideas read Lit. #19.
+"Water Quality of Streams and Lakes" Related report form is #20.
 Each photo must have a caption explaining what it shows.
 Overall, the poster should tell what you think is helping or harming the water or the plants and animals that live there.
 Changes should be shown over time for projects after the first year.
-Poster title should include name of water body, if it has one, and town or county where located.

-3. Water Critters (Grades 3-7)

-Display a collection of pond, lake or stream critters (no fish) preserved in one to three baby food jars with rubbing alcohol as described in Lit. #21, "Aquatic Organism" Securely attach a completed Critter ID bookmark (Lit. #29 " Stream and Lake Critter Identification") to the jar using tape and a string around the jar neck.
-Do not include more that one of each type of critter.
+Poster title should include name of water body, if it has one, and town or county where located. - 3.
+Water Critters (Grades 3-7).
+Display a collection of pond, lake or stream critters (invertebrates only no animals with backbones e.g. fish or frogs) preserved in one to three baby food jars with rubbing alcohol as described in Lit. #21"Aquatic Organism".
+Securely attach a completed Critter ID bookmark (Lit. # 29 "Stream and Lake Critter Identification") to the jar using tape and a string around the jar neck.
+Do not include more than one of each type of critter.
 Collect only critters found on or in the water, not adult flies.
-Write a short paragraph telling about the value of water critters - read and summarize in your own words Lit. #21 or related materials.
-Optional: Include one single-sided page of labeled photos or drawings of the site or collecting activity.

-4. Where Does My Water Come From Poster (Grades 3-7)

-(14" x 22") showing or describing the source of your water (lake, aquifer, private well) and/or what is done to it before it (water treatment plant, in home filtration system) gets to your home.
-See Lit # 19 "Water Quality of Streams for ideas.

-5. Natural Resources of My County Poster (Grades 3-7)

-Poster (14" x 22") with your photos showing a mixture of local natural resources like prairies, forests, scenic views, water bodies, agriculture, wildlife or similar things Each photo must have a caption naming the resource.
+Write a short paragraph telling about the value of water critters read and summarize in your own words Lit. # 21 or related materials.
+Optional: Include one single-sided page of labeled photos or drawings of the site or collecting activity. - 4.
+Where Does My Water Come From Poster (Grades 3-7).
+(14" x 22") showing or describing the source of your water (lake, aquifer, and private well) and/or what is done to it (water treatment plant, in home filtration system) before it gets to your home.
+See Lit # 19 "Water Quality of Stream" for ideas. - 5.
+Natural Resources of My County Poster (Grades 3-7).
+Poster (14" x 22") with your photos showing a mixture of local natural resources like prairies, forests, scenic views, water bodies, agriculture, wildlife or similar things.
+Each photo must have a caption naming the resource.
 Overall, the poster should convince the reader that your county is a great place to live.
-Poster title should be at least 1 inch tall and include name of your county.

-6. Recycled Item - (Grades 3-7).
+Poster should be at least 1 inch tall and include name of your county. - 6.
+Recycled Item (Grades 3-7).
 Useable item made from trash other than craft type item.
-Original items and useful items will be ranked higher.
-Attach 3" X 5" card listing all materials used.

-7. Aquatic Habitat Poster (Grades 3-7)
+Original ideas and useful items will be ranked higher.
+Attach 3" x 5" card listing all materials used. - 7.
+Aquatic Habitat Poster (Grades 3-7).
+Poster (14" x 22") with photos showing a stream, lake or pond you have visited.
+Photos should illustrate distinct habitats such